biscuit13161/GOTHiC/README.md

  ```

 - When there is a greater than 10% difference in read count between the samples, GOTHiComp will randomly subset the larger sample to match the size of the smaller sample before calculating the P values.
 This behaviour can be turned off with `--norandom` on the CLI, or setting `RandomSubset: false` if using a config file.
+- The resolution option of gothicomp only affects the bin size of the baits file, changes to the sample bin size reuqire re-running gothic.

 ### Notes on config files